Acquiring Church Status

 Congregations are now independent entities, not sharing the exempt status of the Mother Church.
 In the 70′s and 80′s the procedure was that the EIN number of the Modesto Church was to be used by the congregations.
 That is no longer the situation and every congregation must seek out its own EIN number (Employer’s Identification Number) which is a simple process on Form SS4.

 That is the first step taken by resolution by the new organization and application is made to the IRS for the EIN number which remains the identification number of the organization thereafter.
 A resolution authorizing the application for the EIN in the new organization’s name should be kept in the permanent records of the new organization.

 Each individual congregation is a “sovereign” entity.
-The Universal Life Church Monastery is not responsible in any way for the financial affairs or the liability issues of any congregation.
+The Universal Life Church Ministries is not responsible in any way for the financial affairs or the liability issues of any congregation.
 Neither is a general agent of the other.

 There is no responsibility of the Mother Church to defend or in any way lend support of any kind other than religious encouragement to the congregation and to supply religious materials as the needs may require upon request.

 Giving with the intent or expectation of receiving anything in return is called a “quid pro quo” situation.
 Such quid pro quo giving is not entitled to tax deductible status.

 Donations to be considered donations for income tax-deductible status must be made with no expectation of any benefit returning to the donor if they are to be claimed as charitable deductions to the donor.